MethodCa/Wack-a-shoot/README.md

 </p>

 # The Journey - Brainstorming and Conceptualization
-Our dev team - Untitled Pixel - got together in New Brunswick, Canada, eagerly anticipating the start of the 2024 Global Game Jam.
+Our dev team - Untitled Pixel - got together in New Brunswick, Canada, eagerly anticipating the start of the 2024 Global Game Jam[^1].
 With the theme "Make me laugh" announced, our team brainstormed ideas that would bring joy and laughter to players.
 After a lively debate, we settled on the concept of "Wack-a-shoot,", and "Wacky" elements, a quirky and humorous game that combines elements of wack-a-mole with shooting targets.

 Our team members:
 - Sergio Rueda - Lead Programmer, 3D Artist and Animator